William B. Edmondson: Biography

 In 1978, Edmondson was appointed by President Jimmy Carter as the U.S. Ambassador to the Republic of South Africa.
 His appointment came at a time of major political and social upheaval in that country, following the Soweto uprising and the murder of student activist Steve Biko.
 It also came at a time of high tension between the white minority South African government and the Carter Administration.
 As U.S. envoy, Edmondson was the public face of what many conservative South African whites considered to be a hostile American government, given the U.S. government's condemnation of apartheid in South Africa and its vocal support for civil and political rights and democratic reform leading to majority rule.
 His service in South Africa effectively voiced those policies.
 His departure, six months into Ronald Reagan's Administration, was heralded by the Afrikaans press and the white National Party, both of which hoped for better relations with the new administration.
 (In fact, the Reagan Administration's subsequent adoption of the policy of constructive engagement in many ways rewarded those hopes, until that policy was ended by the enactment of economic sanctions by the U.S. Congress in 1986, overriding President Reagan's veto.)

 Following the completion of his service as the American Ambassador to South Africa in 1981, Edmondson served in the Inspector General’s Office at the U.S. Department of State, eventually as Deputy Inspector General.
 He retired from the State Department in 1986.

-Throughout his career Edmondson was accompanied by his wife, Donna Kiechel Edmondson of Prescott, Arizona.
-Their two children are Barbara Edmondson Schneider, also of Prescott, and Paul William Edmondson of Washington, D.C.
-Their grandchildren are Aaron and Katie Schneider, and Michael and Masha Edmondson.
+Edmondson was married to Donna Kiechel Edmondson of Prescott, Arizona.
+They had two children.

-Both were members of DACOR, Inc. - An Organization of Foreign Affairs Professionals.
-Amb.
-Edmondson serving as its 19th President from 1993-1995.